kign/c4wa/etc/doc/language.md

 not known to a C compiler.
 Nevertheless, you may need a few adjustments:

-  * Due to incompatible dynamic memory semantics, you need to either emulate customary C functions `malloc` and `free` in `c4wa`, or emulate linear memory in native C compiler;
+  * Due to incompatible dynamic memory semantics, you need to either emulate customary C functions `malloc` and `free` in `c4wa` (e.g. by using one of the provided memory managers) , or emulate linear memory in native C compiler;
-  * Some built-in functions might not be available in C library or unlike `c4wa`, require an explicit declaration;
+  * Some built-in functions might not be available in C library or require an explicit declaration;
-  * `cw4a` is tolerant to functions calling each other in any order.
+  * `cw4a` is tolerant to functions calling each other in any order within the same file.

 This is an example of the header you can include into your program: